 If, after having capitalised exploration and evaluation expenditure, the area of interest is disposed or surrendered or management concludes that the capitalised expenditure is unlikely to be recovered by future sale or successful development and exploitation of the area, then the relevant capitalised amount will be written off through the Profit or Loss and Other Comprehensive Income.
 Expenditure that is not deemed fit for capitalisation is costed directly through the Profit or Loss and Other Comprehensive Income.
-Income.

 At times, the Company may place an area of interest into retention status for strategic reasons.
-Expenditure during the retention period are expensed when they incur.
+Expenditure during the retention period is expensed when it is incurred.